-To truly enrich our residents’ lives we look beyond their physical and emotional care needs.
+Here at Sanctuary Care, to truly enrich our residents’ lives we look beyond their physical and emotional care needs.
 We look at what makes every person unique.
 From the life they have experienced before moving into our care home, the people close to their hearts, their passions and dreams yet to be fulfilled, even those quirky habits that make their loved ones smile.
-Knowing this enables our teams to deliver care that is truly personalised to each and every person.
+Knowing this enables our teams to deliver care that is truly personalised to each and every individual who lives with us.

 Knowing who a person is inside and out is essential to ensuring they are happy and fulfilled.
-We take the time to get to know our residents and what makes them smile so that every moment we spend with them, we are able to deliver care that is truly person-centred.
+At Sanctuary Care, this really drives us, and we take the time to get to know our residents.
+We find out what makes them smile so that every moment we spend with them, we are able to deliver care that is truly person-centred.
 Our staff can make such a positive difference to someone’s life by simply knowing who they are.

 Take Dot at our Brambles Residential Care Home in Redditch.
 She has a life-long passion for baking, so the home’s activities leader Fiona supports her to hold fortnightly ‘Baking with Dot’ sessions with her fellow residents.
 Wearing her own personalised apron, Dot relishes the opportunity to share her culinary skills.

 At our Regent Residential Care Home in Worcester, knowing how much one of her residents, Val loves swimming, care assistant Karen comes in on her day off every two weeks to take her to the local pool.
 Val says: “When I get in the water I never want to get out!”.